OUR TOP CHOICE

 Total weight: 2 lbs.

 Fish is complicated, at least when it comes to grilling.
 It has a tendency to fall apart when cooking (particularly when it’s a fillet), losing valuable and delicious fish to the fire below the grates.
-There are several ways to get around this, such as using a grilling mat, plank, or lining your grill with tinfoil in a pinch.
+There are several ways to get around this, such as using a grill mats, plank, or lining your grill with tinfoil in a pinch.
 However, all of these share one major flaw: your fish no longer gets kissed by the open flame, and loses those delicious char lines a lot of the time that makes grilled food so beautiful and gives it its unique texture and flavor.

 The solution: use a grill basket, and specifically one made for fish like these below.